sage-code/maj/verbs.md

 * jo vobu'na una saga da la befa! = I will tell a story about the past!
 * nu dovu sh diku'do  da la befa! = we must talk after about the past!
-* tu dovu sh vobu igo da la nava! = you must tell next about the present!
+* tu kotu'do vobu da la nava! = you will continue to speak about the present!

 ## Verb transformation